giantswarm/docs/src/content/reference/gsctl/create-cluster.md

 ---
-title: "gsctl Command Reference: create cluster"
+title: "'gsctl create cluster' command reference"
 description: Detailed documentation on how to create a new cluster using the 'create cluster' command in gsctl.
 type: page
 weight: 20